top of page

 How did I determine that?

 • Twenty-five years before the factory was removed, that retired GM employee told me the building hid an underground spy complex that had become obsolete after airplanes became reliable.
-Then it became a hidden junkyard of the country's outdated secret weapons, machines, and files, and in 1944, it was sealed up.
-Less than two years later, General Motors opened its sprawling Hilltop factory to permanently entomb it.
+Then, it became a hidden junkyard of the country's outdated secret weapons, machines, and files, and in 1944, it was sealed up.
+Less than two years later, General Motors opened its sprawling Hilltop factory to entomb it permanently.

 However, GM abandoned the factory in the early 1990s.
 It was finally dismantled in late 2009.